SuleymanDemirelKazakhstan/diploma-project-april/Reports/WEEK10.md

     + ![](https://github.com/SuleymanDemirelKazakhstan/diploma-project-april/blob/main/Diploma%20Document/figures/10_notion.png)
     + ![](https://github.com/SuleymanDemirelKazakhstan/diploma-project-april/blob/main/Diploma%20Document/figures/Снимок%20экрана%202022-03-28%20в%2015.26.06.png)
 *          Parsing data from PubMed using Python:
+* According to the plan, our task is Parsing data from Science Direct.
+I was analyzing the Science Direct. and I wrote a request.
+Result: the server understood the request, but refuses to authorize it.
+We decided not to waste time and chose another platform that has exactly the same level of importance.
+* Science Direct - a tool from the Dutch publishing house Elsevier, which supports the workflow, allowing you to freely move between works in various disciplines.
+Paid.
+* The National Center for Biotechnological Information promotes the development of science and health by providing access to the biomedical and genomic database, which includes GenBank and the PubMed search engine.
+It is of great value for those interested in biomedicine.
+Is free.
    * learned scraping of [PubMed](https://pubmed.ncbi.nlm.nih.gov/)
        + ![](https://github.com/SuleymanDemirelKazakhstan/diploma-project-april/blob/main/Diploma%20Document/figures/10_analyze.png)
        + Coding part